Jammy2211/PyAutoLens/README.rst

 `Introduction on Binder <https://mybinder.org/v2/gh/Jammy2211/autolens_workspace/release?filepath=introduction.ipynb>`_ |
 `HowToLens <https://pyautolens.readthedocs.io/en/latest/howtolens/howtolens.html>`_

-When two or more galaxies are aligned perfectly down our line-of-sight, the background galaxy appears multiple times.
+When two or more galaxy_list are aligned perfectly down our line-of-sight, the background galaxy appears multiple times.
 This is called strong gravitational lensing and **PyAutoLens** makes it simple to model strong gravitational lenses, like this one: